 Place bacon on paper towel and cover with a second paper towel.

 Microwave for 1 minute.
 Let cool then crumble bacon over top.

 Combine remaining butter mixture with All Purpose Sauce.
 Brush mixture over top.

 Bake 1 hour.
 Add thyme and bake about 25 more minutes until potatoes are cooked through with a crisp top.
 Remove Crispy Potato Roast from oven.
 Sprinkle french fried onions on top.

 Additional Country Bob’s All Purpose Sauce on your plate is highly recommended.

 This is one of those recipes that leaves you thinking, “Why didn’t I think of that?!”
 I mean, what’s more impressive than taking the humble spud, America’s favorite veggie, and making it into a stunning side dish?

 Crispy Potato Roast will put a smile on everyone’s face.

-Try it at your next family reunion or at Thanksgiving.
+Try it at your next family reunion or at Thanksgiving or Christmas holiday.

 Sounds really good.
 I needed a new recipe for potatoes.
 I'm getting burned out on potato casserole.
 I'll try this!